tferracina/ArDCA-Python/writeup.typ

 #show heading: it => [
   #v(0.5em)
   #set align(left)
-  #set text(13pt, weight: "regular", font: "Arial CE MT")
+  #set text(13pt, weight: "regular", font: "New Computer Modern")

   #block([
     // Only display number if numbering is enabled for this heading